jamesbarnett91/tplink-energy-monitor/README.md

   "maxLogEntries": 1440 // 24hrs at 1 log/min
 }
 ```

+You can also specify the path to a custom logger config file as a command line argument, and the application will load that config rather than the default one in the project root e.g.
+```
+npm start /home/username/tplink-logger-config.json
+```

 The logged data is shown on the 'Logged Usage' graph on the dashboard.
 Logs are written in JSON format, with the filename `<plug-id>-log.json` e.g. `8FCA808B79-log.json`.
 Each file contains all the log entries for that plug, up to the maximum configured number, at which point it will remove the oldest entry when adding a new one.

-You can specify path to a custom logger config file as the first command-line argument, e.g.
-```
-npm start /home/username/tplink-logger-config.json
-```

 If you are running the app from the Docker image and you want to change the logger config, you can mount your desired config file into `/opt/tplink-monitor/`.
 The logs can be accessed in the same way.